August 5 – 9 2026

 BACH Ouverture No. 3 in D Major (Orchestral Suite)

-HANDEL Ode for St. Cecelia
+HANDEL Ode for St. Cecilia's Day

 Toma Iliev & Tatiana Chulochnikova, violin